Aurel88-00/Virtual-Library-FE/README.md

 ## Starting the app
 1. Clone the respository in your local machine.
-2. Go to the folder in which the project i located
+2. Go to the folder in which the project is located.
 3. Run the command `npm install --legacy-peer-deps`, to avoid any problem that might arise from possible version mismatch between the npm packages used in the app.
 4. Run the command npm run start.
 5. The app will be up and running in your local machine.